MarcusCemes/image-processing-pipeline-website/docs/packages/cli.md

 The CLI will try to process as many jobs in parallel as there are threads on your system.
 This is achieved by increasing the UV threadpool size that is used to park syncronous jobs, such as invoking libvips from the Sharp library.

 Most pipes make use of native code somehow, either through a C interface or by starting a process and reading directly from stdin and stdout.
-Pipes that are written in Javascript that execute using the native Node.js runtime will not benefit from parallelism unless they explicitly create a new thread for the computationaly intensive work (see the [threads API](TODO)).
+Pipes that are written in Javascript that execute using the native Node.js runtime will not benefit from parallelism unless they explicitly create a new thread for the computationaly intensive work (see the [worker threads API](https://nodejs.org/api/worker_threads.html)).

 ## Manifest generation